EVerest/EVerest/docs/dev_tools/edm.rst

 An attempt will be made to switch branches to the ones specified in the config, however this will be aborted if the repository is dirty.

-Repositories also WILL NOT be pulled, you should check the state of your repositories afterwards with the commands described in :ref:`Git information at a glance <Git information at a glance>`
+Repositories also WILL NOT be pulled, you should check the state of your repositories afterwards with the commands described in :ref:`Git information at a glance <git_information_at_a_glance>`

 Using the EDM CMake module and dependencies.yaml
 ################################################